drewjcooper/EntityFramework.Docs/entity-framework/ef6/migrations/entity-framework-code-first-migrations.md

     }
 ```

-Our edited migration looks good, so let’s use **Update-Database** to bring the database up-to-date.
+Our edited migration is looking good, so let’s use **Update-Database** to bring the database up-to-date.
 We’ll specify the **–Verbose** flag so that we can see the SQL being run against the database.

 -   Run the **Update-Database –Verbose** command in Package Manager Console.

 ## Migrate to a Specific Version (Including Downgrade)